python/cpython/Doc/library/sched.rst

    function passed to the constructor) for the next event, then execute it and so on until there are no more scheduled events.

-   If *blocking* is False executes the scheduled events due to expire soonest (if any) and then return the deadline of the next scheduled call in the scheduler (if any).
+   If *blocking* is false executes the scheduled events due to expire soonest (if any) and then return the deadline of the next scheduled call in the scheduler (if any).